joshbegley/nyt-latest/README.md

 `Dallas scored 16:05 into overtime after Joe Pavelski forced the extra period by completing a hat trick in the final seconds of regulation and the Stars beat the Calgary Flames 5-4 on Sunday to even their Western Conference playoff series.`\
 https://nytimes.com/aponline/2020/08/16/sports/hockey/ap-hkn-stars-flames.html?searchResultPosition=3

-**New Zealand PM Ardern Postpones General Election Until October 17**\
+**New Zealand PM Ardern Postpones General Election to October 17**\
-`New Zealand's Prime Minister Jacinda Ardern said on Monday that the general election would be postponed by four weeks until Oct.
-17, as the country tackles a new outbreak of the coronavirus.`\
+`New Zealand's Prime Minister Jacinda Ardern on Monday postponed the general election by four weeks to Oct.
+17 but ruled out delaying it any further, as the country tackles a new outbreak of the coronavirus.`\
 https://nytimes.com/reuters/2020/08/16/world/asia/16reuters-newzealand-election-ardern.html?searchResultPosition=4

 **German Vice Chancellor Calls Lukashenko a 'Dictator'**\